Education and Outreach Resources

 The SOT Student Research Internships listing provides students easy access to opportunities in the categories below.
 To have your program added, send information to Betty Eidemiller.

-SOT Undergraduate Curriculum Resources—Submit your teaching materials for consideration for this collection of resources (syllabi, lecture slides, laboratory activities, etc.) for the teaching of toxicology to undergraduates.
+Undergraduate Toxicology Curriculum Resources Submission—Submit your teaching materials for consideration for this collection of resources (syllabi, lecture slides, laboratory activities, etc.) for the teaching of toxicology to undergraduates.
 The Undergraduate Education Subcommittee of the SOT Education Committee is developing this resource to provide.

 Undergraduate Educator Network—SOT Members may join this open ToXchange community to receive the Undergraduate Educator Network e-letter, announcements of importance to undergraduate faculty, and to participate in discussions of topics of interest.

 Introduction to Toxicology Slide Sets—These PowerPoint slides provide a general introduction to toxicology concepts and a career in toxicology.
 Designed for presentations to undergraduate audiences, they can be adapted for educational presentations for other groups.

 ToxScholar Program—Funding available from the Education Committee for speakers to visit undergraduate institutions to make toxicology and career presentations.
 The Committee on Diversity Initiatives funds visits to institutions that have a high proportion of students who are from groups underrepresented in the sciences.

 International ToxScholar Outreach Grants—Funding visits of toxicologists to developing nations to expand awareness of toxicology and promote toxicology careers through interaction of toxicologists with undergraduate and graduate students.

 Global Senior Scholar Exchange Program—This program provides support for a senior toxicologist from a developing country to attend the SOT meeting and visit a Host US toxicologist in an academic, government, or industry setting.
 The Host is also funded to visit the Scholar’s institution.